bitsofcotton/ddpmopt/README.md

 2025/08/25 merge latest p2 result as combine candidates.
 2025/08/30 merge latest p2 result as separating again but append measureable cond.
 2025/09/01 offset bug fix on pAppendMeasure.
+2025/09/05 fix to compile with latest g++, pAppendMeasure fix (should be done).